 Today’s biofuels usually come in the form of biodiesel (an alternative to diesel) and bioethanol (an alternative to petrol).
 Biofuels are normally blended with ordinary diesel or petrol.

-In New Zealand, biodiesel usually comes from tallow (a by-product of meat processing), used cooking oil and rapeseed.
-When pure biodiesel is mixed with ordinary diesel, it makes a biodiesel blend - often referred to as B5 or B20.
+In New Zealand, biodiesel usually comes from tallow (a by-product of meat processing), or used cooking oil.
+When pure biodiesel is mixed with ordinary diesel, it makes a biodiesel blend - often referred to as B5, B7, B20, or other.
 These numbers relate to the percentage of biodiesel in the blend.

 Bioethanol blended petrol has been sold in New Zealand since 2007.
-Bioethanol is produced as a by-product of the dairy industry as well as being imported from Brazil (made from sugarcane).
+Bioethanol is produced as a by-product of the dairy industry.
+In the past, bioethanol has also been imported from Brazil (made from sugarcane).
 When bioethanol is mixed with ordinary petrol, it makes bioethanol-blended petrol - often referred to as E5 or E10.
-These numbers relate to the percentage of bioethanol in the blend.
+The number relates to the percentage of bioethanol in the blend.

 As biofuels must meet government-regulated fuel specifications, you can be confident about their quality.
 It’s illegal to sell biodiesel or bioethanol blends that don’t meet these standards.
 We recommend that you buy blends from established fuel retailers only - so the same places you normally buy fuel.

 All vehicles can use a 5% biodiesel blend without you having to modify any engine or fuel system.
-Higher blends (such as B20) can be used for many large commercial vehicles like trucks and buses - as long as a few simple steps are followed.
+Some vehicle providers also authorise the use of 7% biodiesel (B7), and higher blends (such as B20) can be used for many large commercial vehicles like trucks and buses - as long as a few simple steps are followed.
 Check with your vehicle or engine manufacturer about the best level of blend for your vehicle.

 Most new and many older vehicles can use bioethanol-blended petrol.
 If you have any concerns about using a biofuel blend, check your vehicle’s handbook.
 Visit the Automobile Association (AA) website for a list of vehicles that can use bioethanol-blended petrol.